.

 5.Procedures for restoring the availability of personal data after a physical or technical incident

-To ensure recoverability, sufficient backups are required on the one hand, but also action plans that can restore ongoing operations in terms of disaster case scenarios.
+To ensure recoverability, sufficient backups are required, as well as action plans that can restore ongoing operations in the event of disaster scenarios.

-To this end, the following measures are taken, in part by subcontractor OVH GmbH:
+To this end, the following measures are taken, partly by subcontractors OVH GmbH / Hetzner Online GmbH:

 - Daily backup of the entire server